roc-lang/basic-webserver/README.md

 ### Building from Source

-You will need rust installed.
+You will need [Rust](https://www.rust-lang.org) to build the platform source code.

 Run an example server with `$ roc run examples/http.roc`